eikek/docspell/website/site/content/docs/install/nix.md

   docspellPkgs = pkgs.callPackage (import "${repo}/nix/pkg.nix") {};
 in
  #
- # use docspellPkgs.docspell-server or docspellPkgs.docspell-joex
+ # use docspellPkgs.docspell-restserver or docspellPkgs.docspell-joex
  #
 ```